Rural Radio Network: Station construction and configuration

 Construction of five of the transmitter facilities concluded in time for the network to begin operation as scheduled, but the Turin site could not be completed until the fall of 1948.
-A major complication was the lack of electric power at Turin; the site was so remote that the local utility would not run lines, so a redundant pair of Smith-Meeker 15 kW Diesel generators were installed along with a 12,000 gallon fuel tank, sufficient to operate the station for four months.
+A major complication was the lack of electric power at Turin; the site was so remote that the local utility would not run lines, so a redundant pair of Smith-Meeker 15 kW Diesel generators were installed along with a 12,000-gallon fuel tank, sufficient to operate the station for four months.

 All six of the RRN transmitter buildings, which resembled small chalets, were constructed of masonry and wood from similar floor plans.
 A steeply pitched roof was included in the design to shed snow and provide more interior headroom in the attic.
 A two-car garage, furnace room, generator room, and shower were at ground level, with a water well drilled through the floor of the generator room.
 The first floor, which was nearly eight feet above ground, included the transmitter room, a small studio area for visiting guests, a kitchen and workbench area, and a small restroom.
 The attic was accessible by means of a staircase and served as a dormitory for the operating and maintenance engineers.
 Just outside the kitchen was a side porch where off-air relay receive antennas were installed on a wooden lattice.
-Behind each building was a 30.5 m (100 ft) self-supporting tower that supported a four-section aluminum RCA"Pylon" tubular slot antenna, 16.5 m (54 ft) high with a power gain of 6. de Neuf's choice of RCA's FM antenna over GE's competing "ring radiator" was likely based on the Pylon's reduced exposure to the elements, which would lessen the chances for VSWR problems during icing conditions.
+Behind each building was a 100–foot (30.5m) self-supporting tower that supported a four-section aluminum RCA"Pylon" tubular slot antenna, 54 feet (16.5m) high with a power gain of 6. de Neuf's choice of RCA's FM antenna over GE's competing "ring radiator" was likely based on the Pylon's reduced exposure to the elements, which would lessen the chances for VSWR problems during icing conditions.